Step 3.3: Upgrade Facilities and Install Electrical Infrastructure

 Overview

-Facility upgrades could also include any additional energy efficiency upgrades or supporting clean energy projects, such as the installation of solar canopies to power your buses and facilities.
+Facility upgrades could also include any additional energy efficiency upgrades or supporting clean energy projects, such as the installation of solar canopies to power your electric school buses and facilities.
 Depending on the requirements for your site(s), your district may require additional procurement processes for construction and facility upgrades, in which case you could consider hiring a Minority, Women and Disadvantaged Business Enterprise (MWDBE) or contractor that provides apprenticeship opportunities for underrepresented trade workers.

 Throughout the process, school districts should carefully consider intended and unintended impacts on surrounding communities and any community benefits that could be supported through an upgraded facility.